ory/hydra/sdk/js/swagger/docs/AdminApi.md

 var apiInstance = new OryHydra.AdminApi();

 var token = "token_example"; // String | The string value of the token.
-For access tokens, this is the \"access_token\" value returned from the token endpoint defined in OAuth 2.0 [RFC6749], Section 5.1.
-This endpoint DOES NOT accept refresh tokens for validation.
+For access tokens, this is the \"access_token\" value returned from the token endpoint defined in OAuth 2.0.
+For refresh tokens, this is the \"refresh_token\" value returned.

 var opts = {
   'scope': "scope_example" // String | An optional, space separated list of required scopes.
 If the access token was not granted one of the scopes, the result of active will be false.